kevinr/Kaleidoscope-LED-Fire/README.md

 ## Plugin methods

-The plugin provides the `WavepoolEffect` object, which has the following
+The plugin provides the `FireEffect` object, which has the following
 properties:

 ### `.idle_timeout`